-Here, we endeavor to provide a companion resource to the main ENCODE encyclopedia by focusing on cancer and building a “cancer encyclopedia”.
-The main encyclopedia is oriented toward breath of the annotations to describe elements over hundreds of cell lines.
-In contrast, we focus on a few cell lines for which we have a very wide variety of assays (the “tier 1 & 2" lines).
-Many of these cell lines are associated with various cancers, particularly those of the blood, liver, lung, cervix, and breast.
-We show that these cell lines can be used to provide a better understanding of oncogenesis, and we provide a valuable resource for interpreting the wealth of variant and dysregulated gene expression data produced by the cancer community.
+Here we endeavor to provide a companion resource to the main ENCODE encyclopedia by building a “cancer encyclopedia”.
+The main encyclopedia is oriented toward breadth of annotation, describing elements over hundreds of cell lines.
+In contrast, we focus on cell lines with wide variety of profiles (the “tier 1 & 2” lines) .
+Most of these cell lines are associated with cancers of the blood, liver, lung, cervix, and breast.
+We show that these cell lines can be used to provide a better understanding of the portion of the non-coding genome that is affected during cancer development and progression, and we provide a resource for interpreting the wealth of mutational and transcriptional profiles produced by the cancer community.

-In particular, we first develop a regression-based method to integrate ENCODE data to calibrate an accurate background mutation rate (BMR).
-This allows us to accurately find significantly burdened regions in many cancers.
-We further use ENCODE assays to accurately define non-coding elements (enhancers in particular) and how these elements are linked to known genes.
-This enables us to delineate regulatory networks involving transcription factors (TFs) and, to a lesser extent, RNA-binding proteins (RBPs).
-We represent these networks in a variety of ways, including hierarchical models, wherein master regulators occupy the top of the hierarchy.
-For each regulator in the network, we then calculate a rewiring index that represents the degree to which a regulator differs between normal and cancerous cells.
-We then generalize our work to make it applicable over many cancer types, both in terms of mutational burden analysis and also to leverage the regulatory network to interpret expression data in a pan-cancer fashion.
-Finally, we show how our regulatory network and mutational burdening analyses can be combined into a unified workflow to prioritize specific regulators, regions, and variants in throughout the cancer genome.
-Our inferences from this workflow are then validated using a number of small-scale experimental studies.

 Data for comprehensive functional characterization in ENCODE

-The tier 1 cell lines are especially important because, relative to other cell lines, the most comprehensive set of assays are available for those in tier 1.
-These cell lines therefore provide an invaluable resource for accurately studying genomic regulation.
-Furthermore, they can be approximately associated with well-known cancers of the blood, breast, liver, lung, and cervix.
+The most comprehensive set of assays for ENCODE are available for tier 1 cell lines.
+These cell lines therefore provide good models for studying gene regulation in detail.
+Five tier 1 cell lines are derived from cancers, including cancer of the blood (K562), breast (MCF-7), liver (HepG2), lung (A549), and cervix (HeLa-S3).

-Moreover, for four of the five cell lines within tier 1, there is another cell line (from relatively healthy tissue) that can be used for comparisons.
-This provides an approximate normal match to cell lines with tumor-like behaviors.
-Note that both the matching of the cell lines to cancers and then the approximate matching of the tumor-normal pairs is very much approximate in nature – these matchings are not intended to serve as a substitute for data from real cancer tissue.
-Importantly, however, approximate matchings can be used to integrate a wide variety of available omics data to get the most accurate portrayal of what might happen when the cell becomes dys-regulated.
-In addition, we can also provide a resource that can then be used to better interpret the more limited volume of data derived from true cancer tissue.
+For four of these five cell lines, there is another immortalized cell line from corresponding healthy tissue.
+This provides an approximate ‘normal’ match to these tumor-derived cell lines.
+It is worth noting that both the matching of cell lines to cancers and matching of tumor-normal pairs are very approximate in nature, as these matchings are not intended to substitute data from real tumor and normal tissues.
+Nonetheless, they can be used to integrate a wide variety of available omics data to determine significant differences between the tumor-derived and immortalized ‘normal’ cells.
+Importantly, this exercise provides a resource that can then be used to better interpret more limited volume of data derived from true cancer tissue.

 (Fig 1A).